5 C’s of Credit (5 C’s of Banking)

 Are there any significant customer concentrations (do any of your customers represent more than 10% of the company’s revenues?)
 If so, how does the company protect these customer relationships?
 What is the company doing to diversify its revenue base?
 What is the longevity of customer relationships?
 Are any major customers subject to financial duress?
 Is the company sufficiently capitalized to withstand a sizable write-down if they can’t collect their receivable to a bankrupt customer?

 Is the company subject to supply disruptions from a key supplier?
-How is this risk mitigated?
+How do they mitigate any risk?
 What is the nature of relationships with key suppliers?

 Are there any macro-economic or political factors affecting, or potentially affecting the company?
 Could the passage of pending legislation impair the industry or company’s economics?
 Are there any trends emerging among customers or suppliers that in the future will negatively impact operations?